Spahr Professor and Chair of Chemical and Petroleum Engineering

 - PhD, Chemical Engineering, University of Cambridge, United Kingdom, 1974

 This research focuses on the process intensification of enzymatic biotransformation processes in two phase liquid systems and associated downstream separations.
 Applications include enzymatic modification of natural oils and fats via the production of fatty acids by hydrolysis.
 This approach is especially of potential value for splitting of sensitive triglycerides, unconjugated systems (which may undergo thermal degradation), hydroxylated fats and oils or polyunsaturated oils.
-Another aspect involves developing new techniques and solvents for extractive whole cell biocatalysis using ionic liquids.

 This research focuses on ion-exchange kinetics & equilibria in synthetic and natural ion- exchangers and on simultaneous ion-exchange and bioregeneration in zeolitic ion exchangers.
 Of special interest is the intensification of the supply of oxygen to aerobic microorganisms adsorption and bioadsorption processes for waste water treatment and potable water pre-treatment, development of combined physical and biological separation processes, and the development of new adsorbents and exchangers based on natural materials.